-Foster parents can choose the age and gender of a child.
+Foster parents can prefer the age and gender of a child.

 One of the first questions we ask prospective CCR foster parents is; Do you have an age range in mind?
-There is no right or wrong answer to a preferred age range, but it is essential to know what you may be interested in pursuing.
+There is no right or wrong answer to a preferred age range, but knowing what you may be interested in pursuing is essential.
 In fact, on the Contact Us form here on our website, we require prospective foster parents to check the boxes that apply to their preferences.

 CCR is committed to finding the best home for each child where healing can happen.
 Many factors go into deciding where a child will be placed.
 Our goal is to create successful outcomes for both foster parents and kids.

 What to expect with a first foster care placement?

 When a child or sibling group is referred to CCR, our team searches for the best possible home.
 Considerations may include:

 When a family is presented with a potential child or sibling group, the CCR team shares what is known about the children, including the history of abuse/neglect, behaviors, emotional health, and any previous foster home placements.
 A pre-placement visit will be scheduled if the family is interested in meeting the child(ren).
 Typically, the kids will spend an overnight or weekend with the family and determine if they wish to care long-term for the children.
 A typical placement will last 12-24 months.
 If the family declines the placement, the search continues to find a suitable home where healing can happen.

 A desire to foster younger kids may require patience and often an age range adjustment.

 To become a foster parent, you must recognize why you want to foster and where the need is.
 Everyone has a different reason they want to become a foster parent, and there is no judgment on those reasons.
 Keep in mind where the need is.
 If you wish to foster babies, we are not the agency for you.
 If your goal is adoption, CCR is not the best fit.
 If you want to help kids feel safe, loved, and accepted while assisting them to heal from past traumas, CCR is a great agency to choose.